 3. Image classification – Categorizing and recognizing images.

-A. K-nearest neighbors (KNN) are mainly used for classification and regression problems, while Artificial Neural Networks (ANN) are used for complex function approximation and pattern recognition problems.
+A. K-nearest neighbors (KNN) mainly handle classification and regression problems, while Artificial Neural Networks (ANN) tackle complex function approximation and pattern recognition problems.
 Moreover, ANN has a higher computational cost than KNN.